If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 I hate, hate, hate having my photo taken.

-But we’re in the connection business and people want to see you warts and all.
+But we’re in the connection business and people want to see you; warts and all.

-So, if cash is an issue, call some local photographers and offer them some of your brilliant coaching sessions in return for them doing your photography.
+So, if cash is an issue, call local photographers and offer them some of your brilliant coaching sessions in return for them doing your photography.
 Win/win!

 Register the domain name for your coaching business